 These are to name a few, but saying a specific dose can cause an overdose is irresponsible.
 A dose for a large grown man will be much higher than one for a smaller man.
 Also, a smaller man who is tolerant of Ativan may be prescribed a higher dose than a man twice his size.
 Many variables are at play when it comes to a drug overdose, but you should always follow the doctor’s orders and take the prescription as it is prescribed to you.

 Benzodiazepine withdrawal is among the most dangerous of all the drugs in existence.
 The way benzos interact with our brain makes it a cause for concern when abstaining from use.
 Doctors and addiction specialists alike strongly advise anyone who has been using benzos for an extended period to seek medical detoxification as a means to abstain from Ativan.
 Ativan withdrawal symptoms can range from mild to severe and will affect everyone.
 Some of the most common withdrawal symptoms include:

 - Panic Attacks

 - Increased heart rate

 - Delirium tremens (DTs)

 During the detox period, clinicians can provide you with medications that alleviate the worst symptoms.
 They will create a taper schedule and wean you off Ativan gradually and could provide antidepressants to combat the depression or suicidal thoughts.
 It is a three- to seven-day process, but it could run longer if the team sees fit.

-What Is the Next Treatment Step For Ativan / Lorazepam Addiction?
+What is the Next Treatment Step for Ativan Addiction

 If the addiction is deemed less severe, you can be treated on an outpatient basis that allows you to attend therapy throughout the week and return home once the sessions have finished.
 Outpatient is an ideal choice for those who can’t take time off from their obligations, but the treatment allows them time in their schedule to work on their addictive behaviors.